1871fotc/fotc/docs/headstones/signs.md

 - The Independent Order of Odd Fellows became [IOOF](https://www.ioof.com.au/about-us/about-ioof), who in late 2021 decided to rebrand as Insignia Finance.
 - The Ancient Order of Foresters evolved into [Foresters Financial](https://forestersfinancial.com.au/about-us/our-history/).
-- In 1993, the Australian Natives Association merged with Manchester Unity Independent Order of Oddfellows to become [Australian Unity](https://www.australianunity.com.au/about-us/our-story).
+- In 1993, the Australian Natives Association merged with Manchester Unity Independent Order of Odd Fellows to become [Australian Unity](https://www.australianunity.com.au/about-us/our-story).

 You can find signs of Friendly Societies in the local area such as:

 - [Foresters Hall](https://apps.des.qld.gov.au/heritage-register/detail/?id=601662) 16 Latrobe Terrace, Paddington.
-- [Baroona Hall](https://www.qld.gov.au/recreation/arts/heritage/experience/music-trail/baroona-hall) in Caxton St, Milton, built for the United Brothers Lodge of the Order of Oddfellows.
+- [Baroona Hall](https://www.qld.gov.au/recreation/arts/heritage/experience/music-trail/baroona-hall) in Caxton St, Milton, built for the United Brothers Lodge of the Order of Odd Fellows.
 - [Royal Antediluvian Order of Buffaloes Lodge Hall](https://heritage.brisbane.qld.gov.au/heritage-places/1827) in Woolloongabba.

 ## Further Reading